charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'started working on summary chain' @ 06/17/2023, 00:55:47 to assorted-scenthound-things
+The following files were modified:
+- dog-chatbot-vectordb/chroma_db_example.ipynb
+- run_vicuna.py

+A GPT summary of this commit is: _This commit started working on the summary chain feature.
+It added code to the dog-chatbot-vectordb/chroma_db_example.ipynb file to create a chain to summarize information from the database with a retriever.
+It also removed the import os line_

 ### charliemeyer2000: 'should have removed my chatbot copy' @ 06/17/2023, 00:47:05 to assorted-scenthound-things
 The following files were modified:
 - .DS_Store